With 15 Years to Go, It's Time for a Retirement Reality Check

 Or a couple could, like 81% of working Americans surveyed¶, fail to fully consider how much they’d need to cover retirement health costs.
 Retirement health costs could shrink what might have seemed like a substantial nest egg and jeopardize their retirement plans.

 Jones recalls working with a Midwestern husband and wife, aged 49 and 50, who had a net worth of $4 million.
 They assumed they would have plenty during retirement to pay for a second home in a warmer climate, extensive travel, and educating every future grandchild.
 But a look at their portfolio by Jones, their Huntington Private Bank advisor, revealed an overconcentration of stocks in the small, publicly traded technology firm where the husband worked.
 If that single company were to falter or fail, all or most of their retirement dreams might be in jeopardy.

-These or other potential obstacles may appear as you prepare for and dream of your own perfect retirement.
+These or other potential obstacles may appear as you prepare for your own perfect retirement.
 While there’s no telling what challenges lie ahead, careful planning and the insights of an experienced advisor may help put you on a path to a retirement backed by solid numbers, a careful assessment of risks, and a balanced plan for the future.

 Read more Private Bank Insights